bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     > Checking out files: 100% (5615/5615), done.
     ```

     This will download the repository containing the LISF source code into a directory named `LISF/`.
+You can download the sourcecode into a custom directory by passing the desired name after the URL.

 3. Change directories into `LISF/` and use `git status` to check the status of the repository: